 - Neoliberal globalization, financial crises, and social responsibility

 - Ethics of banking, financial policy, tax avoidance, and market pressure

 The program’s thematic seminars address the causes and implications of the unstable global financial economy and the implications of domestic policy approaches that aim to curb inequality.
 Coursework addresses various issues in global finance including international banking and finance systems, balance of payments, lending decisions and impact of debt forgiveness, banking laws and tax evasion, and monetary market operations and the principles underpinning social policies that promote growth and social progress.

-The program seeks to facilitate a more profound understanding of the ethics of sustainable business by exploring viable approaches that can allow profitable businesses to help reduce social injustice and global poverty and protect the environment.
+The program seeks to facilitate a more profound understanding of the ethics of sustainable business and social enterprise by exploring viable approaches that can allow profitable businesses to help reduce social injustice and global poverty and protect the environment.
 Students develop analytical skills and critical thinking on these ethical issues and build networks with international experts on finance and banking.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.